ammar-tanwar/bloglearnbay/posts/marketing-sales-and-hr-is-being-a-data-scientist-the-only-hope.md

 id: "marketing-sales-and-hr-is-being-a-data-scientist-the-only-hope"
 tableData:
   [
-    Marketing, Sales, and HR Is being a data scientist the only hope, Online data science courses are still the best option but the recorded video-based ones are the worst., ]
+  Marketing, Sales, and HR Is being a data scientist the only hope?, How is Data Science Used in Sales and Marketing?, MNCs Currently Using Data Science,
+What is the advantage of using Data Science in Business?, Data Science Jobs in Sales and Marketing,
+Where can Learnbay Help you?,
+Projects,
+Conclusion,
+  ]
 ---